Courtesy Overdraft Protection

 |Recurring Debit Card Payments||X||X|

 The Paid NSF Fee of $35 per transaction will be imposed for overdrafts created by checks, ACH, point- of-sale, ATM withdrawals or by other electronic means.
 If multiple items overdraw your account on the same day, each item will be assessed the appropriate fee.
 This is the same fee that Desert Financial charges for items returned to the payee due to insufficient funds.

 For consumer accounts, there is a maximum of four (4) Paid NSF Fees or Unpaid NSF Fees ($140) per processing day that will be charged.
 Desert Financial will not charge a Paid NSF Fee if a consumer account is overdrawn by $5 or less.
 These exceptions do not apply to business accounts.

 All fees and charges will be included as part of the Privilege Pay limit amount.
 Your account may become overdrawn in excess of the Privilege Pay limit amount as a result of the assessment of a fee.
 The total negative balance, including all fees and charges, is due and payable upon demand.
 All owners of an account will be jointly and severally liable for all such amounts as described in the Statements of Terms, Conditions and Disclosures.

 What if I don't want Privilege Pay?

-You can request to discontinue the Privilege Pay service in its entirety at any time by contacting our Desert Financial Member Assistance Center at 602-433-7000.
+You can request to discontinue the Privilege Pay service in its entirety at any time by contacting our Desert Financial Member Experience Center at 602-433-7000.
 Without Privilege Pay, your insufficient funds items will be returned to the payee and/or declined at the point of purchase, unless you have Overdraft Protection available to cover the item(s).
 You will be charged the standard Unpaid NSF Fee of $35 for all returned items.